• Skip to primary navigation

 Updated image showing all the ingredients you need to make Italian Cream Filled Pastry.

-• Cornstarch – in case you can’t find any cornstarch, potato flour is a good substitute.
+• Cornstarch – in case you can’t find any cornstarch, potato flour is an excellent substitute.

-• Lemon – you would only be using the lemon zest for the cream (not in the image above).
+• Lemon – you would only be using the lemon zest for the cream (apologies, not included in the image above).

 • Milk – regular full-cream milk is preferred.